malifram/Bike-Sharing-Dataset-Analysis/README.md

 # Bike-Sharing-Dataset
 ##### MUHAMAD ALIF RAMADHAN | @malifram | Dicoding Indonesia - IDCamp 2024

+## Summary
+This project is a data analysis and visualization project focused on the "Bike Sharing Dataset."
+It includes code for data processing, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
+The goal of this project is to analyze the "Bike Sharing Dataset."

 ## Features

 - Total Users of Bicycle Rental